RTL Logo

 For comparison, the Romanian community, the largest among foreigners, totals more than 1 million inhabitants, representing more than 20% of the total.

-Important: These numbers exclude Brazilians who have Italian citizenship and are registered in the Registry office like Italians.
+Important: These numbers exclude Brazilians who hold Italian citizenship and are registered in the country.
+Registry office like Italians.
 Therefore, the actual presence may be even greater.

 Where do Brazilians live in Italy?